- LLB (Hons) Law

 - Newton Park

 - Course length

 - Three years full time, or four years full time with professional placement year.
 Part time available.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 Typical offers include A-level grades CCC preferred.
 Applicants will need to demonstrate a strong interest in Law in their personal statement.

 View 'typical offers' for more information.

-- Accelerate your development.
-Apply your legal knowledge while developing career-enhancing skills.
+- Put your legal knowledge into practice while you develop career-enhancing skills.

 Designed to provide you with many of the skills required to complete the practice elements of the Solicitors Qualifying Exam (SQE), Law at Bath Spa develops your legal knowledge, research and writing skills.

 This innovative Law degree is informed by the new regulatory framework for the training of solicitors and barristers, and meets the requirements of the Bar Standards Board.